blong711/Shopify-theme2/PROMPT_2.md

 ---

 ## 🔍 Important Notes
-- The existing banner-collection.liquid file ALREADY has all the necessary if-else logic to support both Home 1 and Home 2 layouts
+- The existing testimonial.liquid file ALREADY has all the necessary if-else logic to support both Home 1 and Home 2 layouts
 - Only add new style settings if they're specific to the fashion 02 layout and not available in existing settings

 ---